-May students earn a concentration in an area of law?Capital students may pursue an academic concentration in seven areas:
+May students earn a concentration in an area of law?Capital students may pursue an academic concentration in nine areas:

 For each concentration, students must complete 11 to 15 credits of course work and earn a minimum grade point average in the selected courses.
 Some concentrations also require students to write a major paper on a related topic.
 What are the different student organizations a student may join?Students may join over 20 unique student organizations such as legal fraternities, service organizations, and substantive practice area groups.
 See Student Organizations for a complete listing.How does a student get listed on the Dean’s List?The academic recognition of Dean’s List is awarded each Fall and Spring semester to any student with a grade point average of a 3.200.What are CALI Awards?The CALI Excellence for the Future Award® is given to the highest scoring student in each law school class.Does Capital University Law School have grade inflation?No. Although the norm will vary over time, below is a guideline showing how first year grades should be distributed: